CodeForPhilly/balancer-main/evaluation/README.md

 ### Test Data

-Generate the dataset file by connecting to a database of references
+Generate the dataset file by connecting to a database of research papers:

 Connect to the Postgres database of your local Balancer instance: